-1.7 Fixed Bugs
+1.1.7 Fixed Bugs

-- · pupmod-aide - Change the call to the rsyslog init script to the service command to seamlessly support both RHEL6 and RHEL7. - · pupmod-apache - Remove the apache_version fact and simply use the version controls built into the Apache configuration language. - Update all custom functions to properly scope definitions. - Ensure that mod_ldap is installed in SIMP >= 5.0. - pupmod-simp-apache - Prevent apache from restarting after downloading a CRL. - · pupmod-clamav - Change the call to the rsyslog init script to the service command to seamlessly support both RHEL6 and RHEL7. - pupmod-common => Deprecated Replaced by pupmod-simplib! - pupmod-simplib - Updated to fix regression with CCE-4241-6.
-Single user mode is now properly password protected.
+- pupmod-aide - Change the call to the rsyslog init script to the service command to seamlessly support both RHEL6 and RHEL7. - · pupmod-apache - Removed all reliance on 'lsb\' facts since some environments do now wish to install the prerequisites for those facts to run. - Remove the apache\version fact and simply use the version controls built into the Apache configuration language. - Update all custom functions to properly scope definitions. - Ensure that $mod_ldap$ is installed in SIMP >= 5.0. - Prevent apache from restarting after downloading a CRL. - · pupmod-clamav